CMS Work Opportunity Tax Credit Newsletter August 2021

-- Understanding WOTC’s Target Groups: Summer Youth Employee
+- Understanding WOTC’s Target Groups: Supplemental Security Income (SSI) Recipient

-- Work Opportunity Tax Credit Statistics for Ohio
+- Work Opportunity Tax Credit Statistics for Texas

 CMS has been providing Work Opportunity Tax Credit screening services for over 20 years.
 We have helped save employers millions of dollars that can be reinvested back into their businesses.
 We highly encourage customers to take advantage of the online WOTC screening form that we developed or the call center, both of which provide several benefits to you.

 - Increased Integration for WOTC Tax Credit to iRecruit, Applicant Tracking Software